SimplexDevelopment/FreedomNetworkSuite/README.md

 and a list of dependencies if it requires any other modules to run.

 This proof-of-concept also uses the following libraries:
- - Aikar's Annotation Command Framework for command handling
+ - Aikar's [acf] for command handling
- - ProjectReactor for subscribing to SQL database streams
+ - [react] for subscribing to SQL database streams
- - Google GSON for Json interpretation
+ - [gson] for Json interpretation
- - Jetbrains Annotations for additional compiler annotations
+ - [annot] for additional compiler annotations
- - Lombok for boilerplate generation
+ - [lombok] for boilerplate generation
- - Apache Commons for various utilities
+ - [apache] for various utilities
- - SLF4J for logging
+ - [log] for logging
- - Paper for the server implementation
+ - [paper] for the server implementation
- - Kyori Adventure for chat formatting
+ - [adv] for chat formatting
- - Reflections API for reflections
+ - [reflex] for reflections